 Causes Of Cystitis And Interstitial Cystitis In Dogs

 There are many kinds of diseases and conditions that can cause inflammation of the bladder in dogs.
 When the condition is caused by a bacterial infection or another kind of infection, it is not interstitial.
-Bacterial infections are the most common cause of cystitis in dogs.
+However, bacterial infections are the most common cause of cystitis in dogs.

 - Pelvic injury